Game Day Preview - CGY vs ONT

 The Matchup

-The Wranglers are at the top of the Pacific Division and currently sit fourth in the league with 61 points.
+The Wranglers held the lead throughout the game, but with five minutes left in the third period, the Reign were able to tie it and force OT.

-The Wranglers will be looking to bounce back following double-header losses in Henderson on Feb.
-7 and 8.
+The Wranglers are at the top of the Pacific Division and sit fourth in the (62 points).

 Players to Watch